Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Bowling Green Stats and Trends

-- Bowling Green has six wins against the spread in eight games this year.

-- The Falcons have been underdogs by 12.5 points or more four times this year and have covered the spread every time.
+- The Falcons have always covered the spread this season when underdogs by 13.5 points or more in four chances.

-- Bowling Green has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Bowling Green's games this season have gone over the total in three out of eight opportunities (37.5%).

-- Bowling Green is 2-0 against the spread and 1-1 overall when the team notches more than 25.6 points.
+- Bowling Green is 2-0 against the spread and 1-1 overall when the team scores more than 25.6 points.

-- The Falcons have turned the ball over five more times (15 total) than the Bulls have forced a turnover (10) this season.
+- The Falcons have turned the ball over 15 times this season, five more turnovers than the Bulls have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.